Why Dentists Run Late: 17 time sucks that can destroy your schedule

 9. Fixing problems that should never have happened

 Make sure to slow down at the right moments.
 Check margins, occlusion, and contacts with care.
 Floss every contact.
-Thirty seconds of precision can prevent thirty minutes of correction — and sometimes thirty days of patient frustration.
+Find a bonding protocol that eliminates sensitivity.
+Thirty seconds of precision can prevent thirty minutes of correction and sometimes thirty days of patient frustration.

 10. Not respecting the patient’s time as much as your own